amandabee/CUNY-data-storytelling/assignments/mapping.md

 **More tools?
 More questions?**
 Lingering questions?
 Want to share a tool you love (or just kind of like)?
 Bonus points if they're <a href="http://www.fsf.org/">free (as in birds)</a>.

+## More Tutorials
+[CSV Sound System NICAR 14](https://github.com/csvsoundsystem/nicar-cartodb-postgis) -- a walk through that has you plot